Bridgwater, Somerset, England: History, Annual Carnival Time, Docks, Marina & Canal, Local boy Admiral Blake & the River

 Folk then make their way down to Town Bridge, at the far end of the pedestrian precinct, and line the riverbank to await a smaller, but no less spectacular, squibbing ceremony on the bridge itself.

 This time about 30 squibbers line the bridge rails (about 15 each side), the squibs are lit and the bright light is kindled once more.
 In some ways this is more wondrous than the carnival squibbing; the lights and bridge are reflected in the river below, the sparks from the squibs cascade like a waterfall, the ethereal smoke wafts up and down the river, then up into the night sky without troubling our eyes.

 The squibs run out, the crowd disperses, warm in spirit that Christmas time has started and all's right with the world (at least until the morning!).

 Copyright annart (AFC) 2014 (No copying without permission; no changing of original hub)

 What have you celebrated with fireworks?See results without voting

 Guided tour along this stretch of Somerset coast, from the promontory of Brean Down northward to the hill of Brent Knoll in the south.
 Explore the sea, the sand and the land & look at the wildlife.

-A childhood walk in Hurstpierpoint, Sussex, following a series of photos taken with a Box Brownie
+A childhood walk in Hurstpierpoint, West Sussex; 1950s Sussex & fond memories following a series of photos taken with a Box Brownie